Laesod/gateway/README.md

 In order to start the project please follow the steps:

 	- Make sure that you have MySQL db running locally on default port (user: root, password: '');
 	- Create db with name gateway.
 This database will be initialized by the application on the run time.
 	Two initial users will be added:'admin@gmail.com' and 'user@gmail.com' both with password 'admin'. admin@gmail.com will be assigned to roles ROLE_ADMIN and ROLE_USER, user@gmail.com will be assigned to the role ROLE_USER (check db_initializer.sql in resources for more details).
 Passwords will be stored in DB in encoded mode.

 In command line navigate to gateway folder and execute:

 	- npm i; (will install npm packages dependencies)
 	- bower i; (will install js dependencies)
-	- gulp dev; (will produce build folder with final app that should be ready for production use)
+	- gulp dev; (will produce build folder with final app that should be ready for development use)

-Open another command line, navigate to gateway folder and execute (previous terminal should be open).
-Unit tests will be run.
-Start DB, local mail server will be started during integration test and stoped after tests finished.
-During development optionally mail server can be run manually  (for example https://github.com/jaben/papercut Papercut or mvn emailserver:run in separate console).
+Open another command line, navigate to gateway folder and execute (previous terminal should be open):

 	- mvn clean install
 	- mvn spring-boot:run

+Unit tests and integration tests will be executed.
+Embedded mail server will be started during integration test and stopped after tests finished.
+During development optionally mail server can be run manually.
+It can be embedded mvn mailserver plugin (that can be run by mvn emailserver:run in separate console) or a separate application (for example Papercut at https://github.com/jaben/papercut).
+In order to skip the tests during compilation use mvn clean install -DskipTests.
 Now you can try to access localhost:2000/gateway

 For testing purposes use user/password created by db_initializer.sql script.

-Features:
+Features that can be found in the project:

 	- Spring security used based on cookies

-	- Logged in user can change his password with PUT request http://localhost:2000/gateway/changePassword that accept two attributes in the payload: currentPassword and newPassword.

-	- Possibility to remember password (will be kept for two months);
+	- Remember me feature (no login needed for two months);

 	- Request input data validation (validation result will be returned with details per attribute - can be used to display field validation in UI for each view of the form)